-The Academy of Finland's Centres of Excellence (CoE) are the flagships of Finnish research.
-They are close to or at the very cutting edge of science in their fields, carving out new avenues for research, developing creative research environments and training new talented researchers for the Finnish research system and Finnish business and industry.
+The Academy of Finland’s Centres of Excellence (CoE) are at the very cutting edge of science in their fields.
+CoEs carve out new avenues for research, develop creative research environments and train new talented researchers for the Finnish research system and for Finnish business and industry.

 Here you will find information and materials on Centre of Excellence kick-off and annual seminars as well as on other Academy events related to CoEs.

 - The Renewed Centre of Excellence Programme 2018-2025, 16 Feb 2016

 - CoE seminar, 27 November 2012